carloscastellanos/teaching/480/Spring 2025/workshops/workshop1.md

   </body>
 </html>
 ```

 2. Explanation of code
 - `a-scene embedded arjs`: Embeds an AR.js-powered scene in the browser.
 - `a-marker preset="hiro"`: Uses the default ["hiro" marker](https://raw.githubusercontent.com/AR-js-org/AR.js/master/data/images/hiro.png) for tracking.
 - `a-box`: A 3D object (blue box) added to the marker.

+3. Save and open the file:
+- Open the index.html in a browser on phone or tablet.
+- Point the camera at Hiro marker (open hiro.png file on a desktop browser and point your phone or tablet's camera at the computer screen).

+## Step 4: Adding Interactivity and Custom Features
+1. Customizing the scene:
+- Replace the box with other 3D shapes, models, or animations.
+Example: